-These five stretches work several muscle groups in your upper body including chest, arms and back.
-Try just one or all five to improve your flexibility.
+These seven stretches work several muscle groups in your upper body including chest, arms and back.
+Try just one or all to improve your flexibility.

 This stretch will help to open your chest, stretching your front, shoulders and upper arms at once.

 - Stand with your feet slightly wider than hipbone-distance apart.

 - Clasp your hands behind your back.
 If you are unable to clasp your hands comfortably, hold a towel or a strap and place your hands as close together as you are able.

 - Raise your arms upwards behind you while you bend at the waist.